IvanBerenguer/ImageCompressor-Ex/README.md

 # ImageCompressorEx

-Image Compressor Example is a unsupervised machine learning exercise wich consists in compress an image using the K-means clustering algorithm and the Performance Component
+Image Compressor Example is a unsupervised machine learning exercise wich consists on compress an image using the K-means clustering algorithm and the Performance Component
 Analysis (PCA) to perform dimensionality reduction.

 ## Developed in 🛠️